MSALab-PKU/MSALab-PKU.github.io/content/authors/jhmeng/_index.md

 ---
 # Biography

-I am Jianzong Wu (吴健宗) and I am a PhD Student at School of Intelligence Science and Technology, Peking University (PKU), advised by Prof. Yunhai Tong.
-Previously, I obtained my bachelor’s degree at University of Science and Technology of China (USTC).

-My research interest focuses on multi-modal learning, including feature alignment, scene understanding and content generation.
-So far, I have conducted research works on referring image segmentation, open vocabulary image segmentation, text-to-image editting task, multi-modal large language models, as well as several related fields.
+I am currently pursuing my undergraduate degree at the School of Electronics Engineering and Computer Science, Peking University.
+Starting in autumn 2024, I will begin a Ph.D. program at the School of Intelligence Science and Technology, Peking University.
+Under the mentorship of Professor Yunhai Tong, my research primarily focus on computer vision and graph neural networks.
+I am deeply passionate about exploring innovative solutions within these domains and contributing to the advancement of artificial intelligence.